onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 In the end we can more quickly support decision-making not only for developers, but also business stakeholders.

 ---
 # Conclusion

 What lessons can we draw from all this?

 ***Programming is Modeling***

-First, I would say, that “programming is modeling”.
+First, I would say, that *“programming is modeling”*.

 This is not a new observation, but it can be interpreted in several different ways.
 I found the live programming approach of APL far more exhilarating than the plodding punchcard model of programming supported by FORTRAN, but both languages suffered from a very limited view of what a program is.